 To learn more about the natural rock features and Hong Kong’s history of volcanoes, head to the Volcano Discovery Centre at Sai Kung Pier, which also showcases different types of hexagonal rock columns around the world.

-From Sai Kung Pier, you can hire a round-trip ride from a boat vendor for HK$30 (~S$5), which allows you a 1-hour stay at the island.
-To get to the Lions Nature Education Centre, take green minibus 1A from the pier and alight at Pak Kong (北港), then walk 400m.
+How to get there: From Sai Kung Pier, hire a round-trip ride from a boat vendor to Sharp Island.
+To get to the Lion’s Nature Education Centre, take Bus 92 from Sai Kung Bus Terminus (3min walk from the pier) and alight at Pak Kong (北港) (4 stops).
+Then walk 5mins (Google Maps)

 This post was brought to you by Hong Kong Tourism Board.